maguid28/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Sentiment analysis tool used to analyse tweets and guess polarity and subjectivity
+Sentiment analysis tool used to analyse tweets and predict the polarity and subjectivity.